Journalism

 11

-Framework and roots
+European Framework and Roots

-An historical overview of the birth and grow of the Union will help to understand the problems of this institution.
+A historical overview of the birth and grow of the Union will help to understand the problems of this institution.
 The course will tackle the tensions due to enlargement, the gap between an intergovernmental and supra national approach and the question how to organize the cooperation between the EU countries.
 An overview of the different EU institutions will be completed with a visit at the EU parliament and the EU commission.

 3